Cperigois/Pigouette.github.io/_pages/en/Search_anomaly.md

 $$\text{MSE}_{\text{test}} = 0.078^{+0.053}_{-0.012}$$

-This is compatible with residual noise, indicating good **generalization capacity**.
+This is compatible with residual noise, indicating good generalization capacity.

 ---

 ### Drift Noise

-A **drift** component was added to the signals:
+A drift component was added to the signals:

-> Drift is a **slow and continuous signal shift** over time.
+> Drift is a slow and continuous signal shift over time.
 It can be modeled with an affine function:

 $$\text{drift}(t) = \alpha \cdot t$$